frederiksemmel/linicrypt_typst/main.typ

 - Apply this to the PGV compression functions and see which are insecure

 == Longer term
-- derive a linicrypt categorization of the pgv functions
+- derive a Linicrypt categorization of the PGV functions

 == Security side
-- Formalize proofs of unsolvability and the corollary
+- Formalize proofs of Unsolvability and the corollary

 = Clean Start

 #remark[
-  Here I want to do a clean start in the order of how a paper could be structured.
+  Here I want to do a clean start, this should evolve to the paper text.
 ]

 == Abstract

-== New constructs for Linincrypt
+== New constructs for Linicrypt

 The general direction we take is to generalize the Linicrypt structure and see where that leads to.
 Instead of defining what a Linicrypt program is, and then construct its algebraic representation,